Captain Castle

 And the Captain, who had been steady on his square for eleven games in a row, felt — for the first time in a very long while — that he was about to do something interesting.

-Sometimes, in the evening, after the children have gone home and the board is folded and the light has turned that particular colour again, he sits in his usual corner and thinks about that Wednesday.
+Sometimes, in the evening, after the children have gone home and the board is folded and the light has turned that particular colour again, he sits in his usual corner of the tea-house and thinks about that Wednesday.
 He still does not have a clever answer for why he retired.
 He has tried various ones.
 They all sound smaller than the truth.

 The truth is this: